Shooting sports

-Shooting sports is a group of competitive and recreational sporting activities involving proficiency tests of accuracy, precision and speed in shooting — the art of using ranged weapons, mainly small arms (firearms and airguns, in forms such as handguns, rifles and shotguns) and bows/crossbows.
+Shooting sports are a group of competitive and recreational sporting activities which focus on shooting accuracy, precision and speed.
+Shooting is the art of using ranged weapons, mainly firearms and airguns, such as handguns, rifles and shotguns, and also bows/crossbows.

-Shooting sports can be categorized by equipment, shooting distances, targets, time limits and degrees of athleticism involved.
-Shooting sports may involve both team and individual competition, and team performance is usually assessed by summing the scores of the individual team members.
-Due to the noise of shooting and the high (and often lethal) impact energy of the projectiles, shooting sports are typically conducted at either designated permanent shooting ranges or temporary shooting fields in the area away from settlements.
+Shooting sports can be categorized by equipment, shooting distance, targets, time limits and the degree of athleticism involved.
+Shooting sports may involve both team and individual competitions, and team performance is usually assessed by summing the scores of the individual team members.
+Due to the noise and high impact energy of the projectiles, which can be lethal, shooting sports are typically conducted at either designated permanent shooting ranges or temporary shooting fields in areas away from human settlements.

 History

 Great Britain

 The National Rifle Association (NRA) was founded in 1859 to raise the funds for an annual national rifle meeting "for the encouragement of Volunteer Rifle Corps and the promotion of Rifle-shooting throughout Great Britain".